azinkeviciene/Executives-Sales-Dashboard-AdventureWorks/README.md

 # 📊 Executive Sales Dashboard – AdventureWorks

 ## 🏢 Project Overview
 This project was developed as part of a data analytics sprint at **AdventureWorks**, focusing on the intersection of **Executive Leadership** and **Sales**.
-The goal was to create a strategic dashboard and two tailored presentations to support data-driven decision-making at both executive and departmental levels.
+The goal was to create a strategic dashboard to support data-driven decision-making at both executive and departmental levels.

 ## 🎯 Objective
 To analyze sales performance across key dimensions and deliver actionable insights that support executive strategy and sales department operations.
 The project includes: